SnowyMouse/invader/README.md

                                vehicle-engine, weapon-charge, weapon-empty,
                                weapon-fire, weapon-idle, weapon-overheat,
                                weapon-ready, weapon-reload
-  -C --channel-count <#>       [REQUIRES --extended] Set the channel count.
-Can
+  -C --channel-count <#>       Set the channel count.
+Can be: mono, stereo.
+By
-                               be: mono, stereo.
-By default, this is determined based on the input audio.
+                               default, this is determined based on the input audio.
   -d --data <dir>              Use the specified data directory.
   -F --format <fmt>            Set the format.
 Can be: 16-bit-pcm, ogg-vorbis,
                                or xbox-adpcm.
-Using flac requires --extended.
-                               Setting this is required unless creating an extended tag, in which case it defaults to 16-bit-pcm.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -j --threads                 Set the number of threads to use for parallel